DeveloppeurPascal/Link-Website-Server/README.md

 ## Using this script

-to complete
+Copy the files from the ./src subfolder to your site location (root of a domain, subdomain, or subfolder of an existing site).

+Display the home page and copy the information indicated in your version of the site generator.

+Once this is done, the program will switch to data display mode, and you will only need to fill it in using the software.

-You can also [visit the script website](EEE) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...
+You can also [visit the script website](https://linkwebsitegenerator.olfsoftware.fr/) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/Link-Website-Server).

-This project uses dependencies in the form of sub-modules.
-They will be absent from the ZIP file.
-You'll have to download them by hand.

-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.

 ## Compatibility